humbornjo/SICP/prac/ch04/README.md

 The similarity between the two evaluators should come as no surprise.

+> Under what circumstances will an `and` query could, in the worst case, have to perform a number of matches that is
+> exponential in the number of queries?
+Say a `and` query has `n` subqueries, and all variables in each subquery never
+> overlap.
+Then the stream will be exponentially expanded. (p621)

 ### 4.4.3 Is Logic Programming Mathematical Logic?

 The aim of logic programming is to provide the programmer with techniques for decomposing a computational problem into two separate problems: "what" is to be computed, and "how" this should be computed.

 There is also a much more serious way in which the not of the query language differs from the not of mathematical logic.
 In logic, we interpret the statement "not P" to mean that P is not true.
 In the query system, however, "not P " means that P is not deducible from the knowledge in the data base.
 The not of logic programming languages reflects the so-called closed world assumption that all relevant information has been included in the data base.

+### 4.4.4 Implementing the Query System

+#### 4.4.4.3

+If a pattern contains a dot followed by a pattern variable, the pattern variable matches the rest of the data list (rather than the next element of the data list), just as one would expect with the dotted-tail notation described in Exercise 2.20.
+Although the pattern matcher we have just implemented doesn’t look for dots, it does behave as we want.
+This is because the Lisp read primitive, which is used by query-driver-loop to read the query and represent it as a list structure, treats dots in a special way.

+When read sees a dot, instead of making the next item be the next element of a list (the car of a cons whose cdr will be the rest of the list) it makes the next item be the cdr of the list structure.
+For example, the list structure produced by read for the pattern (computer ?type) could be constructed by evaluating the expression (cons 'computer (cons '?type '())), and that for (computer . ?type) could be constructed by evaluating the expression (cons 'computer '?type).

+Thus, as pattern-match recursively compares cars and cdrs of a data list and a paern that had a dot, it eventually matches the variable after the dot (which is a cdr of the pattern) against a sublist of the data list, binding the variable to that list.
+For example, matching the pattern (computer . ?type) against (computer programmer trainee) will match ?type against the list (programmer trainee).

+#### 4.4.4.4

+The unifier is like the pattern matcher except that it is symmetrical—variables are allowed on both sides of the match. unify-match is basically the same as pattern-match, except that there is extra code (marked “\*\*\*” below) to handle the case where the object on the right side of the match is a variable.